opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/disk_management/index.rst

 -  :ref:`How Can I Obtain the Mapping Between Disk Partitions and Disk Devices on a Windows ECS? <en-us_topic_0087680813>`
 -  :ref:`How Can I Obtain the Mapping Between Disk Partitions and Disk Devices on a Linux ECS? <en-us_topic_0087901488>`
 -  :ref:`How Can I Enable Virtual Memory on a Windows ECS? <en-us_topic_0120795802>`
--  :ref:`Why Is the Memory of an ECS Obtained by Running the free Command Inconsistent with the Actual Memory? <en-us_topic_0093153741>`
 -  :ref:`How Can I Add the Empty Partition of an Expanded System Disk to the End Root Partition Online? <en-us_topic_0078300749>`
 -  :ref:`How Can I Add the Empty Partition of an Expanded System Disk to the Non-end Root Partition Online? <en-us_topic_0078300750>`
 -  :ref:`Can I Attach Multiple Disks to an ECS? <en-us_topic_0018073215>`